-- If B1 is pressed while turning on the controller: enter Reset All Settings (factory default). - If B2 is pressed while turning on the controller: enter Bootloader (hardware v2.1 only, for firmware update). - If B3 is pressed while turning on the controller: enter Setup Options.
+- If B1 is pressed while turning on the controller: enter Reset All Settings (factory reset). - If B2 is pressed while turning on the controller: enter Bootloader (this is applicable to hardware v2.1 only). - If B3 is pressed while turning on the controller: enter Setup Options.